aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/_index.en.md

 {{% notice warning%}}
-**Note:** On the date of publication of this mini lab, the current version of KubeFed is not in a release state and is recommended for testing purposes only.
+**Note:** On the date of publication of this lab, the current version of KubeFed is **beta**, thus it is recommended for testing purposes only.
 Check the [KubeFed status](https://github.com/kubernetes-sigs/kubefed) if you plan to use it.
 {{% /notice%}}

 {{% notice tip%}}